3 Stages Of Betrayal Trauma Healing

 Shifting From Running From Pain To Growing Toward The Life We Want

-Coach Cat: This group will offer, at the start of the year, as both—it offers an opportunity to assess where you’re at, and that’s great for everybody.
+Coach Cat: These individual sessions offer an opportunity to assess where you’re at, and that’s great for everybody.
 Wherever you are, however long you’ve been doing this recovery thing, getting a benchmark as to where you might be in that process, can be a really helpful thing, to help you to think about, as we’ve already said, what might need to come next.

 This is also a really great opportunity for women who are new on this journey, and who are in that stage where they just feel like everything is crazy, they don’t understand why they’re feeling the way that they’re feeling.
 This can really help them to get that sense of empowerment, and of validation that only comes from being around people who get what you’re going through.